Apply to vetted scholarship programs in one clickAdvertiser disclosure

 - You’re a candidate for a degree at an educational institution that maintains a regular faculty and curriculum and normally has a regularly enrolled body of students in attendance at the place where it carries on its educational activities,

 - The amounts you receive are used to pay for tuition and fees required for enrollment or attendance at the educational institution, or for fees, books, supplies, and equipment required for courses at the educational institution.

-Simply, this means that as long as your scholarship is used for educational expenses (tuition, fees, books, or other supplies) at an educational institution, you are fine.
-This will represent the vast majority of students.
+Simply, this means that as long as your scholarship is used for educational expenses (tuition, fees, books, or other supplies), you are fine.
+This scenario represents the vast majority of students.

-According to the IRS, scholarships are taxable if they are used for other non-educational purposes (ie: you can’t use your scholarship dollars to go on vacation or buy new clothes).
+According to the IRS, scholarships are taxable if used for other non-educational purposes (i.e.: you can’t use your scholarship dollars to go on vacation or buy new clothes).
 This should be pretty obvious for most students.

 Interestingly, scholarships can also be taxable if they are used for expenses such as room and board (or housing and food), travel to campus, and equipment that is deemed “optional.”
 Additionally, stipends earned through teaching, research, or fellowships are considered taxable income (though this will mainly apply to graduate students).

 Also, scholarships are taxable if larger than your college’s Cost of Attendance.
 It’s really hard to get a scholarship larger than the COA, so most of us won’t have to worry about paying taxes on our scholarships.
 If, however, you are the student who kicks a field goal from mid-field at the half-time of the bowl game for a $500,000 scholarship, more than likely, you will be paying taxes on that scholarship.